-- financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets; - loan commitments and financial guarantee contracts; generally, as a provision; - where a financial instrument includes both a drawn and an undrawn component and the Bank cannot distinguish the ECL separately, the Bank presents a combined loss allowance for both components. - debt instruments measured at FVOCI: no loss allowance is recognized in the statement of financial position because the carrying amount of these assets is their fair value.
+- financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets; - loan commitments and financial guarantee contracts: generally, as a provision; - where a financial instrument includes both a drawn and an undrawn component and the Company cannot distinguish the ECL separately, the Company - debt instruments measured at FVOCI: no loss allowance is recognized in the statement of financial position because the carrying amount of these assets is their fair value.
 However, the loss allowance is disclosed and is recognized in the fair value reserve.